icssc/peterportal-api-next/tools/grades-updater/README.md

 2. Add the `.env.grades` file to the project root.
 Note that this is only available to members of the ICSSC Projects Committee, since it grants write access to the production database.
 3. Run `pnpm upload` in this directory.
 4. The logs should be present under `/logs`.

+## Populating GE data

+During the sanitization process, the data that encodes what GE categor(y/ies) is not fetched.
+This can be remedied by running `pnpm populate` after uploading the data.